CivML-PolyMtl/cutagi-doc/guide/quick-tutorial.md

 ## Train and test the model

-Using the [regression class](modules/regression?id=regression-class) that makes use of TAGI, we will train and test the model.
-In order to perform the task we will also need to specify the number of epochs.
+Using the [regression class](modules/regression?id=regression-class), we train and test the model using TAGI.
+Note that in order to perform the task we need to specify the number of epochs.

 ```python
 # Optional: Visualize the test using visualizer.py